marcjulianschwarz/obsidian-raycast/src/utils/search/README.md

 default: jk\"
 ```

-### Rule 2: Key-Value Parsing
+### Rule 2: Field-Value Parsing

-A key starts after whitespace and ends at the first `:` character.
+A field starts after whitespace and ends at the first `:` character.
 The value includes everything after that `:` up to the next whitespace.
 If the value starts with a quote (`"`) immediately after the colon, it ends at the next quote or, if no closing quote exists, at the next whitespace.

 **Examples:**